LBNL-ETA/better-lbnl-os/docs/index.rst

    :target: https://github.com/LBNL-ETA/better-lbnl/actions
    :alt: CI status

-Welcome to BETTER-LBNL, an open-source Python library for building energy analytics extracted from the Building Efficiency Targeting Tool for Energy Retrofits (BETTER).
+Welcome to BETTER-LBNL-OS, an open-source Python library for building energy analytics extracted from the `Building Efficiency Targeting Tool for Energy Retrofits (BETTER) <https://better.lbl.gov>`_.
 BETTER is a software toolkit that enables building operators to quickly, easily identify the most cost-saving energy efficiency measures in buildings and portfolios.
 BETTER is made possible by support from the U.S. Department of Energy (DOE) Building Technologies Office (BTO).

 Features
 --------